Tag: real estate tips

 -What’s your situation regarding cash, financing, and/or ability to make a down payment?

 -How much time can you commit to the property?

 -How much work are you willing to put into the property?

 2. Learn some real estate vocabulary

 Here are ten real estate terms you should know and understand before you start looking for a home.
-Educating yourself on the lingo will not only make you more confident throughout the process, it can ensure that you don’t miss important steps that could cost you a fortune in the future.
+Educating yourself on the jargon will not only make you more confident throughout the process, but it can also ensure that you don’t miss the necessary steps that could cost you a fortune in the future.

-Here are some common terms to get started with:
+Here are some standard terms to get started with: